ROSCon 2024

 All ROSCon attendees are free to attend birds of a feather and networking sessions on the first day of ROSCon at no addititional cost.
 However, lunch will only be provided for registered workshop attendees.

-A birds of a feather session and community event sign up sheet will be published shortly.
+If you would like to host a birds of a feather session please use this sign up using his Google form.
 A full birds of a feather session agenda will be published prior to the event.

 Day One, October 22nd, 2024